Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 The Speech and Debate clause is found in Article I, Section 6, Clause 1 of the US Constitution, and it reads as follows:

 “Sec.
-6. The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid of the Treasury of the United States.
+6. The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the United States.
 They shall in all Cases, except Treason, Felony, and Breach of the Peace, be privileged from Arrest during their Attendance at the Session of their respective Houses, and in going to and returning from the same; and for any Speech or Debate in either House they shall not be questioned in any other Place.”

 Jefferson was being investigated for a felony, and was eventually convicted.